sunnamed434/BitMono/README.md

 ## Usage
 `BitMono.CLI <path to file>/drag-and-drop or use BitMono.GUI (GUI Windows only)`

-Always drop dependencies in `libs` directory in the same path where is obfuscation `file` located
+Always drop dependencies in `libs` directory in the same path where `file` for obfuscation is located

 Credits
 -------